aerospike/aerospike-jdbc/README.md

     Create a connection:
     * Database -> New Database Connection
     * Select `Aerospike` and click `Next`.
-    * Fill in the connection settings and click `Finish`.
+    * Fill in the connection settings
+        * Host and Port
+        * Database/Schema: the namespace you are connecting to
+        * Username and Password if you have security turned on in Aerospike Database Enterprise Edition
+    * Click `Finish`.

     <sup name="jdc-database">1</sup> Specify the `database` parameter for proper functionality.